Pnbcris/HackClub-Moonshot/Seiri_Journal.md

 ## **October 27th : change of focus; beginning hardware design + electronic block diagram for device**
 It's been hard seeing similar apps on the market/generic app idea, but one thing ive picked up on is it only being an app; if I can figure out a way to make this into a software that has a dedicated device, it would become a pretty unique idea!
 Not sure how long this would take but so far, Designining the general shape/chassis looks like its going smoothly (in the meantime, I will be trying to learn React framework when I can; I wasted too much time on Electron to not figure out how it works...)
 <img width="1508" height="827" alt="image" src="https://github.com/user-attachments/assets/8f94fd11-1338-4b4f-bec7-981a5b5239dd" />

+-
+**Oct (27th continued): I plan to create a RasPi custom imager, since I already have a Rasberry Pi 4b at my disposal, and I think it would be a good idea to make it be the main source of control for the device... if time permits, I will try to make an attempt towards creating a custom raspi-based PCB as the brain of my device...**